CT Transit New Haven

-Connecticut Transit New Haven is the second largest division of Connecticut Transit, providing service on 24 routes in 19 towns within the Greater New Haven and Lower Naugatuck River Valley areas, with connections to other CT Transit routes in Waterbury and Meriden, as well as connections to systems in Milford and Bridgeport at the Connecticut Post Mall.
+CT New Haven is the second largest division of Connecticut Transit, providing service on 24 routes in 19 towns within the Greater New Haven and Lower Naugatuck River Valley areas, with connections to other CT Transit routes in Waterbury and Meriden, as well as connections to systems in Milford and Bridgeport at the Connecticut Post Mall.

 Since 1979, the Hartford, New Haven, and Stamford divisions of CT Transit have been operated by First Transit.
 Service is operated seven days a week on 24 routes.

 Routes

 Regular routes

 All routes below originate from the New Haven Green.
 Through service is provided between routes with the same letter.
 In October 2017, CTtransit New Haven transitioned their routes from letters to numbers, and are now identified as routes 201-299.

 Operation

-In downtown New Haven, Connecticut pedestrians board public buses on all sides of the green -the "Central Park" of New Haven.
-New Haven's buses are late to stops over fifty percent of the time.